-This is especially helpful to those who often use another option than Shut down in the ALT+F4 menu.
-For example, if you frequently use the “Sign out” option in the ALT+F4 menu, you can replace the default “Shut down” action to “Sign out.”
-Once done, the next time you press ALT+F4 hotkey, “Sign out” will be automatically selected.
-After pressing the ALT+F4 hotkey, just press the Enter key on the keyboard to sign out from your user account.
+This is especially helpful for users who frequently select an option other than shutdown in the ALT+F4 menu.
+For example, if you often use the “Sign out” option, you can replace the default “Shut down” action with “Sign out.”
+Once done, the next time you press the ALT+F4 hotkey, “Sign out” will be automatically selected.
+After pressing the ALT+F4 hotkey, just press the Enter key on your keyboard to sign out of your user account.

 Clicking the drop-down menu, you can choose the following action for your computer:-